GHCFW/building_blocks_pico/AdditionalExercises.md

 -  [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk)
 -  [Raspberry Pi Pico SDK in C](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf)
 -  [Pico Examples on Github](https://github.com/raspberrypi/pico-examples)
 -  You bought a new Pico board.
 What next?
-See how to flash micorpython and setup the new board [here](https://github.com/GHCFW/LevelUpLab2023/blob/main/Getting_started_on_pico.md).
+See how to flash MicroPython and setup the new board [here](https://github.com/GHCFW/LevelUpLab2023/blob/main/Getting_started_on_pico.md).